 (Would I get married tomorrow in this dress?
 Yes, yes I would!)

-Have a family member who is an officiant or even that odd friend who decided to get certified as a pastor in college?
+Have a family member who is an officiant or even that odd friend who decided to get certified in college?

 Ask them to marry you and save on officiant costs.